 - How do we use this moment to drive changes at the social and economic policy level that will set the stage for a future of gender partnership?

-Co-hosted by the Center for Partnership Studies and Promundo.
+Co-hosted by the Center for Partnership Systems and Promundo.

 Download and share this graphic image in your circles and social media–thank you!